vtmade/research-edge-series/articles/003-sample-size-paradox.md

 The confusion surrounding sample size stems from conflating different types of measurement precision.
 Consider two distinct scenarios that illuminate this principle:

 **Astronomical Measurement**: When detecting exoplanets through stellar wobble analysis, astronomers require only enough precision to distinguish signal from noise.
 A planet's gravitational effect on its host star creates a measurable but minute Doppler shift.
-The detection threshold is binary—either the planet exists or it doesn't.
+The detection threshold is binary, either the planet exists or it doesn't.
 Once the signal exceeds background noise with statistical confidence, additional observations yield diminishing returns.

 **Engineering Measurement**: Conversely, structural engineers measuring steel beam tolerances for bridge construction require extreme precision—typically within ±1 millimeter.
 Here, the consequences of imprecision are catastrophic, demanding measurement systems capable of detecting minute variations that could compromise structural integrity.

-This fundamental distinction explains why most business surveys operate under flawed assumptions.
+This fundamental distinction explains why most surveys operate under flawed assumptions.
 Marketing research asking "Do consumers prefer Product A or Product B?" resembles astronomical detection more than engineering precision.
-Yet organizations routinely demand engineering-level sample sizes for astronomical-level questions.
+Yet we routinely demand engineering-level sample sizes for astronomical-level questions.

 ## The Population Size Fallacy: Mathematical Reality vs. Intuitive Logic